 Southern California has the most College World Series wins with 12.
 Texas and LSU each have 6.
 Arizona State has claimed 5 championships.
 Arizona, Miami, and Cal State Fullerton each have 4 titles.
 Minnesota and Oregon State have both won 3 titles.

-Pac-12 is the most successful conference in the NCAA with 18 titles (thanks to the University of Southern California.
-The SEC follows behind with 11 titles of their own.
+The Pac-12 is the most successful conference in the NCAA with 18 titles, thanks mostly to the University of Southern California.
+The SEC follows behind with 12 titles of their own.
 With schools like Florida, the University of South Carolina and LSU, it is no surprise the SEC has done well.
-The Big Ten conference comes in third with 11 titles and the Western Athletic conference has 5 of their own.
+The Western Athletic conference has 7 of their own for third place, while the Big Ten has 6 championships.